softwaremill/sttp-openai/README.md

 - User sends result from the function call to Assistant.
 - Assistant sends a final result to User.

-The key point here is introducing SchematizedFunctionTool class.
-With this class in place Json Schema can be automatically generated using TapirSchemaToJsonSchema functionality.
+The key point here is using `FunctionTool.withSchema[T]` method.
+With this method, Json Schema can be automatically generated using TapirSchemaToJsonSchema functionality.
 All we need to do is to define case class with [Tapir Schema](https://tapir.softwaremill.com/en/latest/endpoint/schemas.html) defined for it.

 Another helpful feature is adding possibility to create ToolMessage object passing object instead of String, which will be automatically serialized to Json.
 All you have to do is just define SnakePickle.Writer for specific class.